Bored Panda works better on our iPhone app

 Hairless Penguin

 This bald baby penguin was born without feathers and was rejected by his parents at an aquarium in China’s Liaoning Province.
-Workers at the aquarium decided that the baby penguin’s lack of feathers and weak condition was due to difficulties digesting food and absorbing nutrition.
+Workers at the aquarium decided that the baby penguin’s lack of feathers and weak condition were due to difficulties digesting food and absorbing nutrition.
 Thanks to his keepers, the bird managed to grow a feathery coat and was successfully re-introduced to its family.
 (Source: Daily Mail)

 Hairless Rat